July 19-24, 2020 Expedition near Mt. Rainier

 Learn to find and build natural shelters in case of wilderness emergencies.
 Learn the most critical wild edible plants for survival, and forage for grubs and other delectable insects which are a safe source of protein in survival situations.

-We will use the gifts which nature supplies us, including natural bug spray, soap and soft bough beds.
-We will construct a waterproof lean-to, warm debris huts, safe fire pits, reflective heat walls, and buried hot beds.
-You will also have the option of building a group survival camp, or constructing your own.
+We will use the gifts nature supplies us, including natural bug spray, soap and soft bough beds.
+We will construct a waterproof lean-to, warm debris beds, safe fire pits, reflective heat walls, and buried hot beds.
+You will have the option of building a group survival camp, or constructing your own.

 Depending on when you feel ready to embark on a solo survival trek, you can spend 1-4 days putting your skills to the test.
 This is your own wilderness survival trek, and no matter how you choose to do it, we will work to help you make it the most incredible outdoor experience of your life.

 The goal of this camp session is to prove to yourself that you can survive a wilderness emergency and begin living in traditional comfort.
 If you already have some experience, this camp is also a good test to see how to take your skills from the “emergency survival” level to the “primitive living” and “stone age living” levels.

 Skills covered during this camp session may include, but are not limited to the following list:

 - Practice the Critical Order of Emergency Survival.

 - Learn the Top 10 Hazards in nature and what to do in case of Cougar & Bear Encounters.